Harisyam/FirestoreDocument-Android/README.md

 ## Introduction

 This is an Android example app for how to use the [FirestoreDocument-Android library](https://github.com/alexmamo/FirestoreDocument-Android/blob/master/firestore-document/).
+This library answers the question "How to get the size of a Cloud Firestore document"?

 ## Getting Started